 According to the IEA, Irena, and High-Level Champions hydrogen production emissions must trend towards near zero by 2050.
 Climate transition action plans are essential to guide investors in defining whether plans are credible and compliant with reduction targets.
 When selecting a pathway, it must be compatible with the 1.5°C global warming relative to the pre-industrial level target over time.
-Mitigation pathways are a guide to estimate the rate of emissions and carbon intensity reductions needed to achieve a certain target global average temperature rise by a certain year.
+Mitigation pathways are a guide to estimate the rate of emissions and carbon intensity reductions needed to achieve a specific target global average temperature rise by a certain year.
 Thus, the projection of decreasing threshold values was performed to ensure that assets and activities included in the use of proceeds contribute to the 1.5°C target.
-Numerous end-to-end hydrogen production pathways depend on the energy source, conversion technology, and transport method selected.
+Numerous end-to-end hydrogen production pathways depend on the selected energy source, conversion technology, and transport method.
 The adopted benchmark sets a sliding scale target, which reduces over time.
 Because the goal is to reduce emissions towards near zero, lower thresholds were proposed by 2030, 2040, and 2050 to guide investors and industry.
+The criteria include the emissions reduction trajectory for fossil-based production assets for facilities certification.
+It is recommended to follow the trajectory for facilities using other production pathways, such as renewable-based production, which already have a low-emissions intensity.